ohsik/simtiful/readme.txt

 # Simtiful
 ## Simtiful is a simeple full responsive WordPress theme designed for SIMPLICITY, USABILITY AND LEGIBILITY
+- Simtiful WordPress Theme, Copyright (C) 2015, Ohsik Park
+- Simtiful is distributed under the terms of the GNU GPL

 * Demo / More Info
 [http://wp.ohsikpark.com/simtiful/](http://wp.ohsikpark.com/simtiful/).